HardisonCo/.github/international/kyrgyzstan/kg-health/hms-mcp/index.md

 ## Integration Points

-This document outlines how HMS-MCP is integrated with kg_Health systems in Kyrgyzstan.
+This document outlines how HMS-MCP is integrated with kg-health systems in Kyrgyzstan.